ansible/ansible/docs/docsite/rst/playbooks_reuse_roles.rst

         name: "apache2"
         state: present

 Roles may also include modules and other plugin types.
-For more information, please refer to the :doc:`Embedding Modules and Plugins In Roles` section below.
+For more information, please refer to the :ref:`embedding_modules_and_plugins_in_roles` section below.

 Using Roles
 ```````````